shaunkapla/linkedin-job-filter/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Disclaimer

+This project is an independent tool developed for personal and educational purposes.

+It is **not affiliated with, endorsed by, or connected to LinkedIn Corporation** in any way.
+All trademarks, service marks, trade names, and logos used are the property of their respective owners.

+Use this extension at your own risk.
+The author assumes no responsibility or liability for any issues, damages, or consequences resulting from the use or misuse of this software.

+By using this extension, you agree to take full responsibility for compliance with LinkedIn’s terms of service and any applicable laws or regulations.